Frequently Asked Questions...

 Q: How does payroll deduction work?

-A: Part-time teacher fees, contributory life insurance, family excess major medical fees and family dental/vision fees are paid through 14 pay periods starting the first pay period in November.
-Excess major medical and family dental/vision fees are paid using pre-tax dollars.
+A: Part-time teacher fees, contributory life insurance, family excess major medical fees ($217 per year) and family dental/vision fees ($100 per year) are paid through 14 pay periods starting with the first pay period in November.
+Family excess major medical and family dental/vision fees are paid using pre-tax dollars.
+There is no additional charge for single dental, single vision or single excess major medical coverage.

 Q: I am a new teacher/teaching assistant/SRP/Administrator.
 When does my calendar year start for dental and vision?